How to Use Time Matters in the Cloud in 2024

 Introduction

-However, have you considered Time Matters cloud hosting?
+However, have you considered using Time Matters in the cloud?

 If you have some apprehension about utilizing the cloud for your law firm, and utilizing it for Time Matters in particular, we have you covered.

-You no longer need to choose between the robust nature of premise-based software (like Time Matters) and taking advantage of the benefits of the cloud.
+You no longer need to choose between the robust nature of server-based software (like Time Matters) and taking advantage of the benefits of the cloud.

 Learn About Uptime Practice